DestanT/we_rate_music_drf/README.md

 #### NavBar

 **Overview**
-The NavBar component is the main navigation method for the user to move around the applications various features.
+The NavBar component is the main navigation method for the user to move around the application's various features.
 It is displayed right from the start of the users' experience with the app.

 **Props**
 This component doesn’t need any specific props to function.